Tax Management India. Com

 X X X X Extracts X X X X

-..... two writ petitions are that the petitioners in both these writ petitions are traders in the business of importing and sale of printing, photocopying and scanning machines.
+..... relevant for disposal of the two writ petitions are that the petitioners in both these writ petitions are traders in the business of importing and sale of printing, photocopying and scanning machines.
 As a part of the business, the petitioners also import and sale multi-functional devices used for printing, photocopying and scanning etc. In the course of trading, the petitioners purchased few MFDs from their supplier situated in foreign countries of UAE and Singapore respectively and proceeded to import them.
 When the product reached its intended place of final delivery, the petitioners filed a bill of entry before the respondent authorities.
 However, the respondent authorities did not allow clearance of the above referred consignment imported by the petitioners.
 4. The contention of the learned Senior Standing Counsel for CBIC was that the goods have been imported without any authorization/license and that the aforesaid goods fall under the restricted goods under the foreign trade policy of the Government.
 5. The seizure of these goods in the two writ petitions is on 04.11.2023 and 08.11.2023 respectively and the memos were also issued.
-The petitioners have moved their respective applications for provisional .....
+The petitioners have moved their respective .....

 X X X X Extracts X X X X